meditationstuff/protocol_1/narrative_writing_bib.md

 * Vonk, Wietske, Lettica GMM Hustinx, and Wim HG Simons.
 "The use of referential expressions in structuring discourse."
 Language and cognitive processes 7.3-4 (1992): 301-333.
 	* John Hinds (1977) Paragraph structure and pronominalization, Paper in Linguistics, 10:1-2, 77-99
 	* Padučeva, E. V..
 "On the structure of the paragraph" Linguistics, vol. 12, no. 131, 1974, pp. 49-58.
+		* Vercauteren, Aleksandra.
+A conspiracy theory for clefts: The syntax and interpretation of cleft constructions.
+Diss.
+Ghent University, 2016.
+		* Reinhart, Tanya.
+"Conditions for text coherence."
+Poetics today 1.4 (1980): 161-180.
+			* Reinhart, Tanya.
+"Pragmatics and linguistics: An analysis of sentence topics."
+Philosophica 27 (1981)
+			* Rooth, Mats.
+"Association with focus."
+(1985).
+			* Goodhue, Daniel.
+"All focus is contrastive: On polarity (verum) focus, answer focus, contrastive focus and givenness."
+Journal of Semantics 39.1 (2022): 117-158.
 	* Wårvik, Brita.
 "Continuity and quantity: Testing iconicity hypotheses on the continuities of time and participants in Old English narrative prose."
 Journal of Historical Pragmatics 15.1 (2014): 93-122.
 * -
 	*	Point of View: How to pass the baton of perspective in a short story — A Flash Critique of “The Erlking” by Sarah Shun-Ben — Craft based Analysis of New Yorker Stories — Newwordsmiths' Blog https://newwordsmiths.wordpress.com/2010/07/09/point-of-view-how-to-pass-the-baton-of-perspective-in-a-short-story/ [Last accessed: 2023-10-15]